SMB-Lab/FRETNet-Designer/README_Install_Packages.txt

+Setup instructions:

-Create a conda environment within which to run the script.
-This assumes you have a conda install capable of installing Py3.8.0 (what was used here)
+1. Create a conda environment with python 3.8 within which to run the notebook.
+    $ conda create --name myenv_3_8FT python=3.8.0

+2. Activate the environment.
+    conda activate myenv_3_8_FT or source activate myenv_3_8_FT if on Palmetto

+3. Install jupyter in the new environment.
+    $ conda install jupyter

-The following will create an environment and allow it to be displayed in the jupyterlab kernel selection window.
-Creating a new kernel associated with the new conda environment will allow you to switch between environments without restarting the jupyter server.
+4. Creating a new kernel associated with the new environment which will allow you run the notebook in the env.

-conda create --name myenv_3_8FT python=3.8.0
-conda activate myenv_3_8_FT or source activate myenv_3_8_FT if on Palmetto conda install jupyter python -m ipykernel install --user --name python_custom --display-name "<name of your env>" packages needed (* need to be installed, as they aren't defaults in conda installs) numpy* pandas* matplotlib* json
+    $ python -m ipykernel install --user --name python_custom --display-name "<name of your env>"

-mdtraj*
-fretraj*
-copy
+5. Install the required python packages in the environment.
+    $ python -m pip install numpy==1.24.4
+    $ python -m pip install pandas==2.0.3
+    $ python -m pip install matplotlib==3.7.4
+    $ python -m pip install mdtraj==1.9.9
+    $ python -m pip install fretraj==0.2.10
+    $ python -m pip install json==2.0.9

+# when Frank tried the following instructions, they did not work. matplotlib was installed with an outdated version which used np.float.
 installed in this order:
 conda install numpy
 conda install pandas